 Anaplastic—This is the fastest growing of the thyroid cancers, with abnormal cells that grow and spread rapidly, especially locally in the neck.
 This form of cancer is not seen in children.

 If the tumor is found to be malignant, then surgery is recommended.
 Surgery may consist of a partial removal such as lobectomy (half), subtotal thyroidectomy (removal of at least one lobe and up to near-total removal of the thyroid gland), or a total thyroidectomy.
-In children with papillary or follicular thyroid cancer, total or near-total thyroidectomy is currently the standard of practice, as children typically have more extensive disease when diagnosed, have higher rates of spread.
+In children with papillary or follicular thyroid cancer, total or near-total thyroidectomy is currently the standard of practice, as children typically have more extensive disease when diagnosed and higher rates of spreading.
 This reduces the risk of recurrence.
 In children, there is an increased need for repeat surgery when less than a total thyroidectomy is performed.
 Lymph nodes in the neck may need to be removed as part of the treatment for thyroid cancer if there is suspicion of spread of cancer to the lymph nodes.

 Surgery may be followed by radioactive iodine therapy to destroy cancer cells that are left after surgery.
 Thyroid hormone therapy may need to be administered throughout your child’s life to replace normal hormones and slow the growth of any residual cancer cells.